Certificated Enforcement Agency

 You can either:

-- Pay the debt in full
+- pay the debt in full

-- Seek independent legal advice
+- seek independent legal advice

 Under no circumstances should this notice be ignored.
-Failure to act may result in the Council carrying out recovery of the debt by a Bailiff at your address.
+Failure to act may result in the council carrying out recovery of the debt by a bailiff at your address.

 If you wish to contest the PCN you must file a valid statutory declaration/witness statement (on form TE9) with the Traffic Enforcement Centre (TEC), within 21 days of the date of the service on the grounds that either:

-- You did not receive the Notice to Owner (NtO)
+- you did not receive the Notice to Owner (NtO)

-- You made representation within 28 days of service of the NtO but did not receive a rejection notice
+- you made representation within 28 days of service of the NtO but did not receive a rejection notice

-- The PCN has been paid in full
+- the PCN has been paid in full

 I am going away on holiday and will not be able to complete the statutory declaration/witness statement within the time limit

 If you require more time you must contact TEC immediately to inform them and follow their advice.

 What happens after I have filed a statutory declaration/witness statement with TEC?

-TEC will acknowledge your application and also notify the Council.
-The Council will then have the opportunity to put forward any counter evidence to your claims.
-TEC will then make a decision after considering any evidence and notify you and the Council of the decision.
+TEC will acknowledge your application and also notify the council.
+The council will then have the opportunity to put forward any counter evidence to your claims.
+TEC will then make a decision after considering any evidence and notify you and the council of the decision.

 Depending on the decision we will either:

-- Close the case if the PCN has been paid
+- close the case if the PCN has been paid

-- Serve a new Notice to Owner on the registered keeper who was responsible at the time that the PCN was issued to the vehicle
+- serve a new Notice to Owner on the registered keeper who was responsible at the time that the PCN was issued to the vehicle

-- Challenge the statement and refer the case to TPT.
-Depending on the TPT decision we will either:-
+- challenge the statement and refer the case to TPT - depending on the TPT decision we will either:

-- Cancel the PCN
+- cancel the PCN

-- Continue to enforce the debt
+- continue to enforce the debt

-Please note it is a Criminal Offence to make a false witness statement.
-If you do you may be held in contempt of Court and proceedings brought against you.
+Please note it is a criminal offence to make a false witness statement.
+If you do you may be held in contempt of court and proceedings brought against you.

 I have received a letter from a Certificated Enforcement Agency

 Please do not ignore the letter.
 You will need to contact them directly, as explained within the letter.
 Failure to do so will result in further action and a possible increase in costs which will be added to your case.

-Q6.
 A Certificated Enforcement Agency has visited my address with regard to a PCN debt and no one was home – what should I do?

 I have just received a Certificated Enforcement Agency letter relating to a PCN but I am sure I have paid it – what should I do?

 Contact them with proof of payment.

 My vehicle has been clamped by the Certificated Enforcement Agency but I know nothing about this PCN or debt – what should I do?

 Contact them immediately to discuss the matter and or seek independent legal advice otherwise the vehicle may be removed.

 Can I pay the debt by instalments?

 You will need to speak to them to discuss repayment options which are offered at their discretion.

 I have received a letter from the Certificated Enforcement Agency addressed to somebody who does not live at my address – what do I do?

 You should notify them without delay.
-A copy of your council tax bill or a current tenancy agreement in your name should also be shown to them as proof of occupancy along with any other requested documents.
+A copy of your Council Tax bill or a current tenancy agreement in your name should also be shown to them as proof of occupancy along with any other requested documents.

-Q12.
 I don’t own the vehicle that the parking ticket was issued to – what do I do?

-If you were not the owner of the vehicle at the time the PCN was issued you will need to provide proof of sale to the Bailiff who will tell you what documentation they will need to see as proof.
+If you were not the owner of the vehicle at the time the PCN was issued you will need to provide proof of sale to the bailiff who will tell you what documentation they will need to see as proof.